 So, which is more dangerous?
 The answer is both!
-The Traffic Crash Annual report reveals that driver inattention and alcohol/drug use were both among most prevalent top contributing factors in crash-related fatalities, with driver inattention accounting for 8.7% and alcohol/drug accounting for 54.8%—meaning both are dangerous and both are deadly.
+The Traffic Crash Annual report reveals that driver inattention and alcohol/drug use were both among the most prevalent top contributing factors in crash-related fatalities, with driver inattention accounting for 8.7% and alcohol/drug accounting for 54.8%—meaning both are dangerous and both are deadly.

 A crash caused by a drunk or distracted driver is no accident.
 Save a life and ONLY get behind the wheel if you’re intending to be a safe, cautious, and focused driver.

-If you or a loved one has suffered injuries due to the negligence of a drunk or distracted driver, trust the leading car accident attorneys in Albuquerque at Ring Jimenez, P.C. to fight for you!
+If you or a loved one has suffered injuries due to the negligence of a drunk or distracted driver, trust the leading Albuquerque car accident attorneys in Albuquerque at Ring Jimenez, P.C. to fight for you!